burningwave/core/README.md

 <br/>

-## Using a component of the class paths scanning engine
+## Scanning the classpath with the ClassHunter
-Now we are going to search for all classes that have package name that matches a regex, so in the example below we're looking for all classes whose package name contains "springframework" string
+Now we are going to use a component of the class paths scanning engine and we will go to search for all classes that have package name that matches a regex.
+So in the example below we're looking for all classes whose package name contains "springframework" string
 ```java
 import java.util.Collection;